-Each year CALS recognizes individuals who have demonstrated outstanding service to their communities, to their chosen career fields, and to the citizens of the state and the nation.
-CALS has three awards: The Honorary Recognition Award, the Distinguished Service Award, and The Distinguished Alumni Award.
+Each year CALS recognizes individuals who have demonstrated outstanding service to their communities, their chosen career fields, and the citizens of the state and the nation.
+CALS has three awards: the Honorary Recognition Award, the Distinguished Service Award, and the Distinguished Alumni Award.

 - Varsity Room, Union South, 1308 W. Dayton Street, Madison

 Free parking is available after 4:30 p.m. in Lot 17 (1525 Engineering Drive) and Lot 20 (1390 University Avenue).
 Additional parking is available for a fee in the Union South parking garage (enter on Dayton Street).

 - Honorary Recognition: Ben Brancel, Bernard Easterday and Richard “Otto” Wiegand